 The King adored this most luxurious vegetable.
 His botanist, La Quintinie grew them at the Potager du Roi in Versailles (the King's Vegetable or Kitchen garden) as of December under shelter.
 Asparagus then made its way to America in the 19th century.

-Varieties and How they Grow
+Asparagus Varieties and How they Grow

-- Asparagus grow in the earth and can grow as much as 15 centimetres in a day;
+Asparagus grow in the earth and can grow as much as 15 centimetres in a day.

-White are more popular in Europe.
+- White (blanche) are more popular in Europe.
 They are harvested as soon as they push out of the earth with slightly less flavour as a result.
 Argenteuil is the most famous in France and they’re mainly cultivated in Alsace.

-How to Choose the Best Quality Asparagus and Store
+How to Choose the Freshest

-- According to Aprifel, asparagus is high in Vitamin B9 (folate) and a good source of fibre.
+According to Aprifel, asparagus is high in Vitamin B9 (folate) and a good source of fibre.
 What’s more it’s an antioxidant and a good source of beta carotene.

 When some of us digest, the asparagusic acid releases sulphur compounds.
 Hence the smell – it’s totally natural and nothing to worry about.
 We look at it as just a spring clean to the system!